 - The Citizens of Buena Vista Street in California Adventure are hidden gems that might not be your traditional Disney characters, but they are a lot of fun, and quite chatty.

 There are always other characters popping up.
 Mary Poppins — the best nanny ever — sometimes appears near the castle and Pixie Hollow.
 You'll also find her and Bert strolling past the castle, around Main Street and through Fantasyland.
-They do not stop for photos, but they welcome guests to stroll along and have a chat with them!
+They do not stop for photos, but they welcome guests to stroll along and chat with them!
 We have also caught them posing with guests near the entrance or at Refreshment Corner before it opens.
-Some days, they dance along with the pearly Band in front of the castle.
+Some days, they dance along with the Pearly Band in front of the castle.
 At times, Mary and Bert will hop on the King Arthur Carrousel for a spin.
 They like to keep you guessing, and that is part of their magic.

 There are often other characters just inside the park entrance, but you never know who you will find there.
 It could be a princess, a villain, a classic favorite or a surprise obscure character.
 It is always best to look around when entering or exiting the park to see if you can spy a special character.